axodyne/hello-world/README.md

 a.
 Now Axodyne decides to add a new feature and creates a feature branch for the work.
 This is the first commit after creating the feature branch.

+b.
+The feature branch alows axodyne to work on the feature without affecting the main branch of the repo.

+c.
+At any time, axodyne could switch back to ```main```. to use the original repository.
+The only proviso is that all the work on the feature branch is committed before switching branches.